macloo/python-adv-web-apps/docs/flask_forms.rst

 .. figure:: _static/images/books_hopper.png
    :alt: Books Hopper screenshot

+Bootstrap 4 was used in all templates in the Books Hopper app, but Flask-Bootstrap was not.

 .. important:: You are using Bootstrap 4 in Flask if you installed with ``pip install Flask-Bootstrap4``.
 In early 2018, Bootstrap 4 replaced Bootstrap 3.
 The differences are significant.